weigo6/python_rotaeno_stabilizer/README_EN.md

 ## How to Use

-0. **Attention!** Before recording, ensure the "Streaming Mode" is activated in Rotaeno settings.
-Once enabled, the four corners of the screen will display color blocks, which indicate the device's rotation angle.
+**Note!!!** Before recording the screen, please enable "Live Mode" in Rotaeno's settings, after enabling it, the four corners of the screen will appear to record the rotation angle of the device's colour block.

+### Using batch scripts

 1. Place the video to be processed in the videos directory (currently supports mp4, mov, avi, mkv, wmv, flv).